thatsmedhanashri/advanced-angular/angular-concepts/README.md

 ## .gitkeep
 It is kept by git to ensure blank/empty directories are never added remotely when pushing changes.
 Git will only find .gitkeep entries in bare folders.
 Once Git sees a blank/empty folder with a gitkeep file, it'll add it to subsequent commits or pushes.
 It is true that using a .gitkeep file is a bit of a hack, but there is no doubt that it is an effective solution.
 This is only a workaround to the problem since there is no direct fix at hand.
 As long as this file is present in a folder, it's not blank/empty, is it?
 Because the blank/empty folder is not really blank/empty, we are going to include it anyway.
 Despite its logical contradictions, this has become a commonly used convention for Git.

+## Standalone Component
+When we create new component in angular 17 it is by default standalone.
+The main benefit of standalone components is that they make it trivial to develop a fully lazy-loaded application, or migrate an existing application and make it fully lazy-loaded.